 These lessons come from some of the best moments from Karate Kid, with many philosophical teachings coming from memorable Mr. Miyagi quotes.

-Each of these Karate Kid quotes still holds true today and can help you bring out your inner fighter to approach life stronger, more prepared, and confident to take on any challenge it throws at you!
+Each of these quotes from The Karate Kid still hold true today and can help you bring out your inner fighter to approach life stronger, more prepared, and confident to take on any challenge it throws at you!

 For more movie quote life lessons, take a look at these from The Godfather!